Prescription Medications to Treat Narcolepsy

 • Wake-promoting drugs to treat daytime sleepiness

-Stimulants help keep the person with narcolepsy awake during the day.
-These drugs also help the person remain alert during important times, such as during work, school, or driving.
-Some of these drugs work within days.
+Stimulants help keep you awake during the day.
+These drugs help you maintain alertness during important times like work, school, or driving.1

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.